desmond-ong/psychWidgets/continuous_slider_template/README.md

 - Lastly there's some CSS in lines 18-23 of the HTML file just to make things look pretty when fit into the table.
 I've also modified the jquery-ui.css file slightly, but it shouldn't make a difference even if you use the code from the jquery website.

-So if you want to add more sliders, make sure you do:
+So if you want to add more sliders, make sure you do the following:

-1) create a div, and a hidden "input" object
+- 1) create a div, and a hidden "input" object
-2) update the validation script in the HTML (HTML lines 46-53)
+- 2) update the validation script in the HTML (HTML lines 46-53)
-3) copy and paste the slider setup code for each slider (JS lines 96-115)
+- 3) copy and paste the slider setup code for each slider (JS lines 96-115)
-4) copy and paste the "recording variables" and "resetting variables" code (JS lines 119-122)
+- 4) copy and paste the "recording variables" and "resetting variables" code (JS lines 119-122)

 ## Notes